 Phone:+1 (407) 909-9350

-Marty Magpuri is a member of the Falcon’s Beyond, Board of Directors.
+Marty Magpuri is a member of the Falcon’s Beyond, Board of Managers.
 Prior to joining the board, Marty served as Chief Financial Officer for Falcon’s Creative Group, where she made crucial operating decisions, such as securing an extensive board of advisors to assist in areas of law, tax, financial planning, insurance, and general operations.
 Marty helped lay the foundation for the company’s sound financial and legal practices.
 Her foresight ensured that Falcon’s would grow and prosper in a competitive marketplace.

 Partnering with her husband, Cecil Magpuri, Marty continued to work tirelessly behind the scenes to ensure that Falcon’s had the legal and financial framework to bolster its creative endeavors.
 Her sound instincts on navigating complex legal and accounting aspects helped Falcon’s secure many international, multi-million-dollar, turnkey projects.